 - These stink bugs breed in spring.
 If you ever spot a stink bug near your green leafy plant look for its eggs and throw them in soapy water or just remove that leaf and dip it in insecticidal soap.
-It won’t hurt your plants, but it will kill the bugs and eggs.
+It won’t hurt your plants, but it will kill stink bugs and eggs.

 - You can use yellow sticky traps near infected plants to catch these pesky stink bugs.

 - Always keep your garden areas clean and debris free so that you don’t encourage the breeding of bugs.

-- There are many natural remedies which you can use like kaolin clay which prevents bugs from both laying eggs and munching on plant parts.
+- There are many natural remedies which you can use like kaolin clay which helps prevent stink bugs from both laying eggs and munching on plant parts.

 - Inside your home, apart from soap sprays, you can also use cedar sprays to repel these stinky bugs.

 - There are lots of beneficial bugs and animals that feed on stink bugs in nature.
 You can encourage them to develop by creating the perfect habitat for them.
 Some of these helpful critters include the minute pirate bug, praying mantis species, lacewings, ladybugs, spiders, toads, and birds.

 - If nothing is working for you and you keep seeing stinky fellows returning to your plants, then it’s time to use pesticides.
 Always opt for natural and organic pesticides like neem oil, Diatomaceous earth (excellent for bug control), pyrethrin etc. Even though they are natural, these eco -friendly pest killers are tough to kill the stinky invaders.